 Hives (the common term for urticaria), are pink or red itchy rashes, that may appear as blotches or raised red lumps (wheals), on the skin.
 They range from the size of a pinhead to that of a dinner plate.
 When hives first start to appear, they can be mistaken for mosquito bites.
 Swellings usually disappear within minutes to hours in one spot, but may come and go for days or weeks at a time, sometimes longer.
 In most cases hives are not due to allergy and they can be effectively treated with a non-drowsy antihistamine.
 When hives occur most days for more than six weeks this is defined as chronic (ongoing) urticaria, which may require additional medication.

-Hives occur in the skin
+Hives occur in the skin and are common

 Can hives occur anywhere else?